-- Preheat your oven to 350 degrees and grease a 9x13 casserole dish with cooking spray or a small amount of oil just before you are about to begin preparing the filling
+- Preheat your oven to 350 degrees and grease a 9x13 casserole dish with cooking spray or a small amount of oil just before you are about to begin preparing the filling.

-- For the filling, using a large saute pan, heat the garlic in a tablespoon of canola oil on medium heat until fragrant, about 2 minutes
+- For the filling, using a large saute pan, heat the onion in canola oil on medium heat until fragrant and translucent, about 3 or 4 minutes

-- Add the diced jalapeno peppers and cook until softened, about 3 minutes
+- Add the diced jalapeno peppers and garlic and cook until softened, about 2 more minutes.

-- Add the cream cheese and continue cooking until the cheese is softened and incorporated into the vegetable mixture.
+- Add the cream cheese, press down to combine, and continue cooking and stirring until the cheese is softened and incorporated into the vegetable mixture.

 - Add the ½ cup of the heavy cream to mixture and continue to cook for 2 to 3 minutes

-- Season the mixture with paprika and salt and pepper to taste
+- Season the mixture with paprika, salt, and pepper.

 - Remove the cream cheese/vegetable mixture from the stove and fold it into the shredded chicken.
 Check seasoning (salt and pepper).
 To read about how to make shredded chicken see NOTE 2.

 - Spoon the chicken mixture evenly along the center of each of the corn tortillas and top with some shredded Mexican cheese blend prior to rolling (about ½ cup for all)